 Chiron in Pisces showed us understanding in that everything happens for a reason, helping us find that personal connection with our spirit, encouraging us to assist a troubled fellow human and to comprehend that we’re all connected to each other.

 Appropriately, until April of 2027, we will be dealing with identity and individuality issues.
-We will be asked to find courage when complications arise, and to check our impulses, reactions and assertiveness.
-This is a Mars-ruled Chiron, so issues related with aggression and masculinity will also be triggered.
+We will be asked to find courage when complications arise, and to check our impulses, reactions, and assertiveness.
+This is a Mars-ruled Chiron, so issues related to aggression and masculinity will also be triggered.

 The Wounded Healer here is also the Wounded Warrior and will stand up and fight for those who can’t defend themselves.
 In the face of adversity, he will get up and go even though he rather stay in bed all day.

 This is a time to have enough courage to admit when we’re hurting - and having the will to do something about it.
 This can initiate an inner exploration where we can find the answers we’ve been waiting for or avoiding.
 As Chiron discovers where his sense of identity is wounded and where his individuality has been damaged, so too can we heal previous hurts to emerge even stronger!